orsonteodoro/gcf2/README.md

 version scheme is major.minor.patch.
 Do not update between gcc 11.2 and 11.3 or between minor versions.

 A walkthrough of the experience... what happens is the ebuild maintainer decides to KEYWORD stable gcc.
 I or you update gcc to a newer minor version within the same slot.
-When the ebuild system unemerges the older minor version, bash or env-update both will break because it cannot find libgcc_s.so.1 or maybe libubsan.so after unCFIing some coreutil programs.
-The dyanmic loader claims the lib is missing because the older minor version was unemerged.
+When the ebuild system unemerges the older minor version, bash or env-update both will break because it cannot find libgcc_s.so.1 or maybe libubsan.so after unCFIing some coreutils programs.
+Yes ls from coreutils broke, so did env-update dependencies.
+The dyanmic loader claimed the lib is missing because the older minor version was unemerged.
 The source of the problem is unknown at this point.
 I attempted to run `env-update` and `source /etc/profile` and `gcc-config` to fix path issues but I still ran into the missing lib problem.
 It maybe due to either a hardcoded RPATH (not likely) or stale /etc/ld.so.cache, but libgcc_s.so.1 does exist in the just installed newer version of gcc but cannot search that new path yet, or maybe CFIed parts landed in libgcc_s.so.1 that shouldn't been there that make it unusable.
+Since env-update dependencies broke, it was likley why env-update likely failed and likely never properly updated ld.so.cache to the new gcc installation.
+So knowing this, one may choose to disable CFI for portage, coreutils, python, etc, but there may be more packages related to prevent this from happening again but not enough data collected to have confidence that minimal set of packages responsible or to confirm that unCFIing them is the correct solution.
+More time would be needed to replicate and test more of @system that needed to be unCFIed for production safe CFIed @system.

 As of now it is strongly not recommended to CFI @system until the gcc update issue is eliminated.

 One may try the LD_PRELOAD trick to attempt to have the dynamic loader find libgcc_s.so.1.